Internet-Draft OAuth Mission Expansion August 2026

 This document is that successor mechanism.
 A task an agent pursues does not always stay within the authority approved for it: the agent encounters an action the approved Authority Set does not cover, yet one the deployment's governance policy would permit under a fresh consent.
 Expansion is the governed path from that shortfall to a new approval.
 It does not patch or widen the existing Mission; it creates a new Mission, through the issuance profile's own flow, linked to the one it replaces.

 The mechanism reuses the issuance profile end to end.
-An expansion is a new Mission Intent submitted through Pushed Authorization Requests ([RFC9126]), bound to the predecessor Mission's grant, leading to a fresh approval event ([I-D.draft-mcguinness-oauth-mission]) with its own intent_hash, authority_hash, and Mission record.
+An expansion carries a new Mission Intent in an [RFC8693] token exchange (Section 4) bound to the predecessor by possession of the predecessor's Mission-bound access token, leading to a fresh approval event ([I-D.draft-mcguinness-oauth-mission]) with its own integrity anchors and Mission record.
 The successor's authority comes only from that approval.
 This document adds exactly three things on top of the issuance profile: a way to bind an expansion request to the predecessor it expands; a predecessor lineage member on the resulting Mission; and a terminal superseded predecessor state with the reconciliation rules that keep concurrent expansions consistent.

 A Mission Issuer claims conformance to this document only when it adjudicates expansion; otherwise it remains a plain issuance-profile Mission Issuer.
 Nothing here places a new requirement back on the issuance profile.